K-scope/K-scope/README.md

 is in the same directory as kcope.jar, additional options are enabled in new project wizard.

-#### Server-side setup for using K-scope with Docker IaaS Tools
+#### Server-side setup for using K-scope with Docker IaaS Tools (DIT) and Omni XMP Compiler (OmniXMP)

-Clone Docker IaaS Tools.
-Make new directory on your server machine, cd into it and run:
+Make new directory on your server machine for DIT, cd into it and clone git repository:

 ```
 git clone git@github.com:pyotr777/dockerIaaSTools.git .
 ```

-If you don't have image with Omni XMP compiler in you docker registry, run:
+Download OmniXMP Docker image:

 ```
 docker pull pyotr777/omnixmp
 ```

-Prepare K-scope user public SSH-key, copy it to the directory with Docker IaaS Tools on the server. cd into Docker IaaS Tools directory and run:
+Prepare K-scope user public SSH-key, copy it to the directory with DIT on the server. cd into DIT directory and run:
 ```
 sudo ./createuser.sh <user name> pyotr777/omnixmp <public key file>
 ```